 History, tourist information, and nearby accommodation

-One of the oldest buildings in London, this delightful round church is tucked away in a quiet courtyard, just yards from the hurly burly of busy Fleet Street to the north.
-The church was built by the Knights Templar when they moved their London headquarters here from Holborn in 1186.
+One of the oldest buildings in London, this delightful round church is tucked away in a quiet courtyard, just yards from the hurly-burly of busy Fleet Street to the north.
+Temple Church was built by the Knights Templar when they moved their London headquarters here from Holborn in 1186.

 The Templar Connection